Singapore

 The rest of Sentosa is where a day quietly unravels.
 The sand at Siloso and Palawan is imported, and the view from your towel is the Singapore Strait jammed with anchored tankers and container ships, not open sea.
 The aquarium earns its ticket and the Skyline Luge is more fun than it should be, but most of the island is a row of separately priced attractions built to keep you tapping a card.
 Getting over is easy, by the Sentosa Express monorail from VivoCity, the cable car down from Mount Faber, or the boardwalk on foot.
 Pick one or two things and ignore the bundle deals.

-This is a day for families, coaster people, and anyone travelling with kids who have hit their limit on temples and hawker centres.
+This is a day for families, coaster people, and anyone traveling with kids who have hit their limit on temples and hawker centers.
 It is not the real Singapore and never pretends to be, which suits a day when you want a clean, well-run park and a wave pool over another museum.
 Treat Universal as the headliner, give it half a day, and leave before the evening crowds arrive for the light shows.
-Short on time and travelling without kids, you can skip the entire island and miss nothing of the country.
-Travelling with them, you cannot.
+Short on time and traveling without kids, you can skip the entire island and miss nothing of the country.
+Traveling with them, you cannot.

 The rules myth